 To get bitcoins, miners are rewarded with the new coins produced by solving difficult mathematical problems.
 These problems also require working with the blockchain, which is a public ledger of all bitcoin transactions.
 The rewards for solving these problems can get quite high, depending on how hard you are working.

 Ether can be bought from a number of exchanges, but with a slightly more complicated process.

-When buying Ether at an exchange, the exchange will set a buy price.
+The exchange will set a purchase price when purchasing Ether on an exchange.
 It will also change that price whenever the price of Ether changes, which is when a cryptocurrency forks, splits or splits into two currencies or more.
 A new exchange may begin the process by changing the buy price every day for several weeks.
 There is a great article on how to purchase Ether that will take you through all the steps and shows you the principles of buying Ether.